dfornis/dfornis/content/post/predicting-search-data/index.md

 ![](tslm_arimax_direct_forecasts.png)

-It seems like the direct 1-step-ahead ARIMAX forecast does a little better than both the TSLM and the ARIMAX recursive forecast at self-correcting for the last drop off in movement.
+The direct 1-step-ahead ARIMAX forecast does a little better than both the TSLM and the ARIMAX recursive forecast at self-correcting for the last drop off in movement.
 But still, it essentially fails to predict that last drop 1 week ahead.
-Leaving that aside, I'm a bit surprised at the level of predictive power in the model considering its simplicity.
-My take away from this experiment is that a leading narrative indicator gathered from Google Trends, or even better a social media platform, can be used to forecast outcomes in the real economy.
+Leaving that aside, the level of predictive power in the model is surprising considering its simplicity.
+What I take away from this experiment is that with a bit of fine-tuning and perhaps added complexity it is possible to predict a leading economic indicator with high-frequency narrative data gathered  Google Trends.

+Since it's a forecasting model, the highest requirements for statistical rigor does not necessarily apply.
+Given that, it would be interesting to apply a machine-learning technique for nowcasting with a larger and more varied narrative data input.